June 15, 2017

 A few late arriving cars navigated there way through the field, headlights bobbing, lighting up the long grass around the white poles.
 And then everything was still.

 and a deeper silence

 The movie began.
 Caroline’s choice: Wonder Woman.

 Beams of light stretched from the projector through the dark and danced on the screen.
 Somebody ahead of us had their foot on the brake but thankfully appeared to realize their mistake quickly as the red brake lights faded almost as quickly as they had come to life.
 The film itself seemed to convincingly suggest that all human evolution had been designed to crescendo with the lovely Gal Gadot’s loose limbed beauty alighting a giant metal screen sitting within and beneath a dark canopy of twinkling stars.

 I can second that motion.

 The movie continued.
 Mosquitoes bounced on the breeze in front of the windshield.
-Thirty minutes in to the movie the brake lights guy left.
-Later the breeze again delivered the sweet pungency of marijuana.
+Thirty minutes into the movie the brake lights guy left.
+Later the breeze again delivered the sweet pungent aroma of marijuana.
 The windshield got progressively more fogged up as the night’s cool licked the world around us.
 But I didn’t care.